 When approaching HILL INN, do not use the lane that passes the post office near Low Hill.
 Keep to the right toward the checkpoint, which is situated by the metalled road to the north east of the Hill Inn public house.
 On leaving the checkpoint, follow the road in a south-westerly direction and turn first right onto the metalled farm track, which leads toward Whernside.

-On leaving the WHERNSIDE checkpoint, do not take the direct route down Blackside Pasture, but stay on the east side of the ridge wall until it can be crossed using the stile at NGR 724789.
+On leaving the WHERNSIDE checkpoint, do not take the direct route down Blackside Pasture, but stay on the east side of the ridge wall (keeping the wall on your right hand side) until it can be crossed using the stile at NGR 724789.
 Proceed down High Brown Hill Pasture, using the marked gateway at NGR 714791.

-Once through the KINGSDALE checkpoint, head towards the gate in the top corner of the field.
+Once through the KINGSDALE checkpoint, follow the flagged route to the gate in the top corner of the field.
 Cross the next large steep pasture diagonally, using the stile in the top left-hand corner to cross the ridge wall.

 After the FLINTER GILL checkpoint continue down the track, turning right at the end.
 Turn left after 400m, into another walled track and follow this into Dent village.
 Turn right onto the main road which leads to the checkpoint at Conder Farm.

-HELLS GAP (NGR 936 818) – Again, all entrants must stay south of the district border, heading over Cray Moss and not Stake Moss. to avoid the same ‘no access’ area as MIDDLE TONGUE.
+HELLS GAP (NGR 936 818) has a more southerly locations to avoid the same ‘no access’ area as MIDDLE TONGUE.
+Again all entrants must stay south of the district border, heading over Cray Moss and not Stake Moss.
 (See map below)

-When leaving the BUCKDEN PIKE checkpoint, use the stile over onto the east side of the ridge wall and follow it for one mile to NGR 965776 to a hand-gate in the wall.
+When leaving the BUCKDEN PIKE checkpoint, stay on the west side of the wall, using the new gritstone path to the Polish Air Memorial crossing to the east side of the ridge wall and follow it to NGR 965776 to a hand-gate in the wall.
 Turn right through this gate and head in a southerly direction toward TOP MERE.

-On leaving the CAPPLESTONE GATE checkpoint, keep the wall on your right-hand side as far as the junction with the green lane, then bear left, following the footpath to YARNBURY.
+On leaving the CAPPLESTONE GATE checkpoint, keep the wall on your right-hand side as far as the junction with the green lane, once on the lane then bear left after the gate, following the flags and beacons on the footpath to YARNBURY.